vltr/middle-schema/README.rst

                 "description": "Ratings given on specialized websites",
                 "minProperties": 3,
                 "type": "object"
             },
+            "remarkable_resources": {
+                "anyOf": [
+                    {
+                        "properties": {
+                            "nickname": {
+                                "description": "The nickname of the player over the internet", "type": "string"
+                            },
+                            "youtube_channel": {
+                                "description": "The YouTube channel of the player", "type": "string"
+                            }
+                        },
+                        "required": [
+                            "nickname"
+                        ],
+                        "type": "object"
+                    },
+                    {
+                        "description": "One awesome city built",
+                        "properties": {
+                            "name": {
+                                "description": "The city name",
+                                "type": "string"
+                            },
+                            "region": {
+                                "choices": [
+                                    "TROPICAL",
+                                    "TEMPERATE",
+                                    "BOREAL"
+                                ],
+                                "description": "The region this city is located", "type": "string"
+                            }
+                        },
+                        "required": [
+                            "name"
+                        ],
+                        "type": "object"
+                    }
+                ],
+                "description": "Some remarkable resources of this game over the internet" },
             "resolution_tested": {
                 "description": "The resolution which the game was tested",